 <100 words

 Alternaria alternata, a fungus that causes plant diseases, is also a Dark Septate Endophyte (DSE) that can enhance host plant growth by improving access to soil nutrients like nitrogen.
 To test the environmental factors influencing this relationship, we explored whether A. alternata can utilize both organic and inorganic nitrogen.
-Our results showed that an A. alternata isolate grew 133% larger in an inorganic nitrogen medium than in an organic one.
+Our results showed that an A. alternata isolate grew 133% larger in an inorganic nitrogen medium than in an organic nitrogen medium.
 These findings support further research on other DSE taxa and nitrogen forms to better understand fungal nitrogen use.

 Figure

 Figure 1: Fungal biomass growth was significantly higher (133%) in media containing an inorganic nitrogen source compared to an organic nitrogen source (Welch Two Sample t-test; meanammonium sulfate = 0.07468; meanurea = 0.03203; t(5.3753) = 8.3487, p = 0.0003).
-Points are shaped according to nitrogen type and indicate each replicate in the experiment.
+Points are shaped according to nitrogen type and indicate each replicate in the experiment (n=4).
 Boxplot elements: center line, median; box limits, upper and lower quartiles; whiskers, 1.5x interquartile range; black points, observations).

 Description

 Alternaria alternata is a fungus that causes a spot disease in many plant species, which is a concern because of the substantial declines in crop productivity that it can cause (Troncoso-Rojas & Tiznado-Hernández, 2014).
-A. alternata is also considered a Dark Septate Endophyte (DSE), which is a polyphyletic group of ascomycete fungi defined by regular cross-walls among cells (septa) and darkly pigmented hyphae (DeMers, 2022).
-While many DSE have been categorized as plant pathogens, there is increasing evidence that under certain conditions, these fungi can form mutualisms with plants and improve plant growth through better access to soil resources including nitrogen (Berthelot et al., 2019; Netherway et al., 2024; Schulz & Boyle, 2005).
+A. alternata is classified as a Dark Septate Endophyte (DSE), which is a polyphyletic group of ascomycete fungi defined by regular cross-walls among cells (septa) and darkly pigmented hyphae (DeMers, 2022).
+While many DSE are considered plant pathogens, there is increasing evidence that under certain conditions, these fungi can form mutualisms with plants and improve plant growth through better access to soil resources including nitrogen (Berthelot et al., 2019; Netherway et al., 2024; Schulz & Boyle, 2005).
 Given that A. alternata is a globally distributed species (DeMers, 2022), it is of interest to understand the conditions that are conducive to its function as a mutualist instead of a pathogen so its management in agricultural settings can be improved.
-(Johnson, 2010)
+Relevant conditions affecting this relationship may include nitrogen forms and amounts as well as ratios of nitrogen to carbon available to both the plant and the fungus (Johnson, 2010).

 In this experiment, we assess the ability for an A. alternata isolate (GenBank Accession Number SUB14593255 germinator_fung_10x_B_2_F12 PQ284877) to utilize inorganic and organic forms of nitrogen.
-It is vital to know if this fungus can use both forms of nitrogen because this will impact which forms of nitrogen are used and monitored in other experiments.
+It is important to know if this fungus can use both forms of nitrogen because this will impact which forms of nitrogen are used and monitored in other experiments.
 For example, stable isotopes of nitrogen are useful in tracing nitrogen movement in plant-fungal symbioses.
 However, it is unclear which form of nitrogen is best to use for these experiments despite similar work on other groups of fungi (Finlay et al., 1992; Hawkins et al., 2000; He et al., 2003; Newsham, 2011; Upson et al., 2009).
 Additionally, nitrogen is an important nutrient for plant growth, and its use by different fungi and plants is important in agricultural settings where resources and fungal growth are monitored closely.
+In the context of potential nutrient-trade based symbioses between DSE and plants, it is important to know which forms of nitrogen are used and preferred by DSE and thus may be transferred to plants.